mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 be deployed anywhere on a network and the :func:`server` will find it.
 However, proper operation will require some initial, one-time setup.

-The next level of pubsub is provided by ``host_cake``.
+The next level of pubsub is provided by ``host-cake``.
 This enables a wider range of networking scenarios, but still within the boundary of a single host.
-Assuming that the previous demonstration of group\_cake is still running, enter the following command in a separate shell;
+Assuming that the previous demonstration of ``group-cake`` is still running, enter the following command in a separate shell;

 .. code-block:: console

-	$ host_cake --debug-level=DEBUG
+	$ host-cake --debug-level=DEBUG

-The existing ``group_cake`` process automatically connects to the new ``host_cake`` process.
+The existing ``group-cake`` process automatically connects to the new ``host-cake`` process.
 All the service information it is holding is pushed up to the new process.
 Open another shell and enter the following command;

 .. code-block:: console